regnaDkciN/SandTable/README.md

 ## MOSFET
 * Used [Power MOSFET IRFZ44N](https://www.amazon.com/dp/B0CHQ8QJ5K).
 Note that the parts list on the Instructable is incorrect and specifies BD139N transistor when IRFZ40N should be used.
 IRFZ44N is an acceptable replacement.
+* Added a 100K resistor between the MOSFET gate and ground (source) to keep the LEDs from turning on full brightness at power-up.
 * Used metal 3mm x 8mm bolt to secure MOSFET to left Arduino mounting wing through hole drilled in base.
 Also use 2  m3 washers for spacing and heat dissipation.
 ![MOSFET Mount](https://i.imgur.com/AMYUQlH.jpeg)